 The Arguments for Being Yourself

 It’s important to be yourself, because if you aren’t being true to who you are, how can anyone else be?
-By living your own life and doing what you want to do first, it will make room for someone else and a relationship second.
+Living your own life and doing what you want to do first, it will make room for someone else and a relationship second.
 Living for someone else is one of the main reasons relationships don’t last, so keep that in mind when you are trying to make your partner happy.

 The Arguments for Time